jonnyleealas/data-structures-algorithms/doublylinkedlist/doubly.md

   # Insert
   - add a node and value according to index input
   - we can use our get method to insert a value
+  - the trick here is to go to our index position and set the prev and the next positions accordingly.
+We set the pointers of the node before the index and the node after the index.
+We can save before index and after index binders to keep track of next and prev pointers.

 # Doubly Class
 ```